algorandfoundation/docs/docs/get-started/dapps/pyteal.md

 [`More Information`](https://developer.algorand.org/articles/introducing-sandbox-20/){target=_blank}

 !!!note
     The above command will default to the `release` configuration.
-Other configurations that are compatible with this demo are `beta, `nightly` and `dev`.
+Other configurations that are compatible with this demo are `beta`, `nightly` and `dev`.
 This is because the app requires an unencrypted-default-wallet to sign transactions.

     If the sandbox fails to start please follow setup directions [here](https://github.com/algorand/sandbox#algorand-sandbox).